codinginflow/nextjs-express-typescript-course/README.md

-# Full-Stack NextJS With Express and TypeScript Course
+# Full-Stack Next.js With Express and TypeScript Course

 **This is the project we build in my course: https://codinginflow.com/nextjs**

-It's a full-stack blogging website similar to Medium.com
+It's a full-stack blogging website similar to Medium.com.

+---

+**Update**: The whole project has just been updated to the new **Next.js app router**.
+Check out the `App-Router-Migration` branch.

+---

 **👀 Features:**